-You may be familiar with that sinking (stinking) feeling.
-Your cat runs up to you, happy with her tail high in the air.
-You give her a friendly pet and a treat, but then you smell something.
+You may be familiar with that sinking, stinking feeling.
+Your cat runs up to you, happy with their tail high in the air.
+You give them a friendly pet and a treat, but then you smell something.
 You sniff again.
-Yes, a very familiar odor is wafting from that corner where you keep her litter box out of sight but not out of mind.
+Yes, a very familiar odor is wafting from that corner where you keep the litter box out of sight.
 And now that smell is taking over everything.
 What can you do?

 1. Try A Different Kind Of Litter

 Not all litter brands are created equal.
 Some types of litter might be better at absorbing scents and some may be more preferable to your cat.
 You may need to experiment to find a litter that’s the right mix of acceptable to your nose and acceptable to your feline.

 2. Experiment With Litter Boxes

-But before you drop a lot of money on a fancy self-cleaning litter box, make sure that you’re OK with possibly having to resell the box later.
+But before you drop a lot of money on a fancy self-cleaning litter box, make sure that you’re okay with possibly having to toss or resell the box later.
 Some cats are very picky about their boxes and won’t use an expensive litter box.

-3. Clean the Litter Box Frequently
+3. Clean The Litter Box Frequently

-If you’re not cleaning the litter boxes at least once a day — but ideally twice a day–then the smell will start catching up with you.
-If you use clumping litter, consider washing the box at least every other week with a mild dish detergent and clean the scooper too.
+If you’re not cleaning the litter box at least once a day–ideally twice a day–then the smell will start catching up with you.
+If you use clumping litter, consider washing the box at least every other week with a mild dish detergent.

-4. Look For “Trapped” Scents
+4. Look For ‘Trapped’ Scents

-If you use a litter liner, cat pee can sometimes get trapped under the liner where you can’t see it, leading to a persistent smell.
-If you’re using a covered litter box and the top isn’t on tight enough, your cat may “spray” her pee and it could fall in between the top and the bottom of the box, possibly leaking down the side.
+If you use a litter liner, cat urine can sometimes get trapped under the liner where you can’t see it, leading to a lingering smell.
+If you’re using a covered litter box and the top isn’t on tight enough, your cat may “spray,” and urine could fall in between the top and the bottom of the box, possibly leaking down the side.

-5. Make Sure You’re Feeding Healthy Food
+5. Feeding Your Cat Healthy Food

 6. Take Your Cat To The Vet

 Bacteria, viruses, and even parasites can cause extra smelly stool in cats.
 So if the problem seems persistent, take your kitty to the vet for a checkup.

-7. Don’t Use Deodorizers
+7. Avoid Deodorizers

 Cats can be very picky about their litter areas.
-If you use air fresheners around the litter box, the new scent might drive your cat away, Jackson Galaxy warns.
+If you use air fresheners around the litter box, the new scent might drive your cat away.
 Just sprinkling a little baking soda in your litter box can help cut down on the smelliness without putting your cat off.

 If your cat’s litter is stinky, don’t panic.
 You won’t have to live with the problem forever.
 Just put on your detective hat and follow our tips to get to the source of the problem.
 You and your cat will be happy you made the effort.